aburgisser/team-collaboration/docs/formation.md

 ## Discovering Complementary and Overlapping Work

 One of the greatest potential barriers to cross-team collaboration is that multiple teams may have proposed to do similar tasks.
 This sets up a tension within the group as each researcher tries to be the first to publish and gain credit for a specific activitity.
-Therefore it is fundamentally important that structures be put in place that facilitate both a discovery of overlapping work, as well an opportunity for teams to adjust their workplans so that their work can be collaborative and complementary.
+Therefore it is fundamentally important that structures be put in place that facilitate both a discovery of overlapping work, as well an opportunity for teams to adjust their workplans so that their work can be collaborative and complementary

+!!! note
+    Anthony tried this. and then this

+more text

 # Establishing Team Norms